aristanetworks/anta/documentation/inventory.md

 session_create(host_ip: str)
 ```

-session_create Get session of a device
+Get session of a device.

 If device has already a session, function only returns active session, if not, try to build a new session